5 min read

-Since the sudden shift to remote work for many organizations, leaders have had to drastically overhaul their approach to leadership.
+Since the sudden shift to remote work for many organizations, leaders have had to overhaul their approach to leadership drastically.
 As such, years, if not decades, of best practices, processes, and routines have been entirely rewritten to suit the new ways of working.
-For many, this change was not just unforeseen, it was uncomfortable.
+For many, this change was not just unforeseen; it was uncomfortable.

-While this is understandable to some extent, it’s important to consider what this feels like as an employee.
+While this is understandable to some extent, it’s essential to consider what this feels like as an employee.
 The experience may look something like what one person described on an Ask a Manager thread:

 According to Indeed, the reasons a leader might choose to put such demands in place and wander into the territory of micromanagement include:

 The employee from the above thread concludes by asking, “Is this reasonable?”

 The honest and unsatisfying answer to this question is that it will be different for every leader and employee.
 While one employee may see the situation described as suffocating and a sign of trust issues, another may feel it is reasonable because they get a tremendous feeling of comfort and connection from the process.